CodeTonyY/SQL_Warehouse_Data_Project/README.md

 About Me
-Hi there!
-I'm Tony Yang.
-I’m an new graduate currently working my way into the Analyst field.
+👋 Hi there 👋, I’m Tony Yang currently a recent graduate passionate about data and technology, currently building projects to strengthen my skills and showcase my journey into the Analyst field.
+I enjoy turning data into insights and creating solutions that solve real problems.

+I’m actively looking for opportunities to grow as an Analyst while contributing to meaningful projects.
+Check out my repositories to see what I’ve been working on!